SimpliSafe vs. ADT: Which Home Security System Should You Buy in 2023?

 5. SimpliSafe vs. ADT: Installation

-On the other hand, there is no DIY installation option with a traditional ADT home security system.
+With a traditional ADT home security system, professional installation is a requirement.
 A customer must first work with an ADT customer service representative to build their package, and then schedule a date and time for installation.
 Customers are required to pay a security camera installation cost of around $150 for their ADT system installation.
 This is a solid option for customers who want to make sure their equipment is properly installed, but it leaves DIYers out of the picture.

-However, customers who want to install their home security system themselves can also choose Blue by ADT which, like SimpliSafe, is designed for DIY installation.
-However, Blue by ADT equipment is not the same as traditional ADT equipment; customers can’t choose to install their traditional ADT home security system themselves, and Blue by ADT’s equipment differs from the original ADT equipment.
+However, customers who want to install their home security system themselves can also choose an ADT Self Setup system which, like SimpliSafe, is designed for DIY installation.
+However, ADT Self Setup equipment is not the same as traditional ADT equipment; customers can’t choose to install their traditional ADT home security system themselves, and ADT Self Setup equipment differs from the original ADT equipment.
 Therefore, customers may prefer to go with a name like SimpliSafe that is built on the idea of a self-installed security system.

 Verdict: SimpliSafe’s equipment is primarily designed for DIY installation, although customers can opt for professional installation if they prefer.
 ADT home security systems must be installed by a professional.
-Those who want a DIY system from ADT will need to opt for Blue by ADT; however, they are advised that this is a different product offering.
+Those who want a DIY system from ADT will need to opt for ADT Self Setup; however, they are advised that this is a different product offering.

 Winner: SimpliSafe